Contact Us

 How is Botulinum Toxin given?

 The toxin comes in a liquid form and is injected directly into the areas being treated.
-This means that you will get a needle.
-We use the smallest needles available and you will get multiple small injections to the area, so that the toxin is injected directly into the muscle.
+This means that your surgeon will be using a needle at the injection site.
+We use the smallest needles available for a botox injection and you will get multiple small botox injections to the area, so that the toxin is injected directly into the muscle.
 This will help ensure a smooth relaxation of the muscle.
-These injections are very well tolerated and most people feel very little discomfort.
-After the injections, you can go back to your normal daily activities.
+Botox cosmetic injections are very well tolerated and most people feel very little discomfort.
+After the Botox cosmetic procedure, you can go back to your normal daily activities.

 What is the recovery time?

 There is essentially no recovery time after your botulinum toxin injections.
-Because it is administered with needles, there can be some pain or bruising at the injection site.
+Because botox cosmetic treatment is administered with needles, there can be some pain or bruising at the site of the botulinum toxin injection.
 This is temporary.
 You can resume normal activities right away, but we do recommend no heavy exercise for a day or two, in order to prevent worsening bruising and swelling.
+In some cases patients have reported muscle weakness and even difficulty breathing in addition to soreness after injection.
+It is important to monitor your recovery and if you notice these symptoms, contact your surgeon.

 Will I see it working right away?

-No. Botulinum Toxin takes time to work.
-There is some variation among different brands, but in general it takes a few days to a week for the muscles to be relaxed.
-Many people do report that Dysport brand toxin kicks in faster, with most people seeing results in about 2-3 days.
-Some people respond differently so the time to onset may vary.
+No. No matter what the botulinum toxin type, botulinum toxin takes time to work.
+There is some variation among different brands, but in general it takes a few days to a week for the muscles to be relaxed by the botulinum toxins Many people do report that Dysport brand toxin kicks in faster, with most people seeing results in about 2-3 days.
+Some people respond differently to botox cosmetic treatments so the time to onset may vary.

 How long will it last?

-In general, the effects of Botulinum Toxin last 3-4 months.
-But this can vary based on the anatomic location of the injections and the brand of toxin used.
-There is also some variation between people.
+In general, the effects of botulinum toxin last 3-4 months.
+But this can vary based on the anatomic location of the botox injections and the brand of toxin used.
+There is also some variation between people and how they react to the Botulinum Toxins.
 Some people are more sensitive to the toxin and require smaller doses, and some require higher doses.
 Additionally, there is a very small percentage of people who are resistant to botulinum toxin and it just doesn’t work on them.

 Can Botox be combined with other treatments?